One of the most prevalent Animal Stereotypes

 - Also parodied in Brandy & Mr. Whiskers where Brandy tried to use a banana to bribe villain gecko Gaspar's giant monkey mooks, who took offense to the stereotype (though they later expressed enthusiasm in finding bananas for themselves after they left).

-- Inverted with Curious George, who not only ate bananas, but anything else he could get his hands on (like a puzzle piece).
+- Curious George ate not only bananas, but anything else he could get his hands on (like a puzzle piece).

 - Gunther, a monkey from one episode of Futurama, likes bananas but prefers not to eat them since they remind him that he's only fully sentient because of Professor Farnsworth's experimental hat.